Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Theoretical Results

 In this section, we define the notion of total coverage gap and introduce our main theoretical results that allow us to upper bound it.
 For the sake of conciseness we defer the proofs to Appendix~\ref{app:theo}.

 We start by laying out the necessary notation.
 Let $X \in \gX$ and $Y \in \gY$ be input and output variables and $s: \gX \times \gY \rightarrow \R$ be a (non)conformity score function.
 Regardless of the type of distribution shift (e.g., covariate or label shifts) its effect on the conformal prediction guarantees will manifest itself in the distribution over calibration and test scores.
 Therefore, in this paper we will directly manipulate the distribution of scores $S = s(X, Y)$, and to that end we use $\push{P}{s}$ and $\push{Q}{s}$ to denote the calibration and test distributions over the scores, i.e., $\push{P}{s} = \pushlong{P}{s}$ is the pushforward measure of $P$ by $s$.
+When $\push{P}{s}$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}$, we write its density as $p_{\push{P}{s}}$.
 We also use subscripts to distinguish between scores observed during calibration $S_c$ and at test time $S_t$.
 As usual, we will use uppercase letters for random variables and lowercase letters for their realizations, e.g., $S_t=s_t$.
-We reserve calligraphic letters for sets, e.g., $\gS_c = \{s(X_i, Y_i)\}_{i=1}^n$ is a set of calibration scores and $\gC(X_t)$ is a prediction set.
+We reserve calligraphic letters for sets, e.g., $\gS_c = \{s(X_i, Y_i)\}_{i=1}^n$ is the set of calibration scores obtained from a sample of size $n$ drawn from $P^n$, and $\mathcal{C}(X_t)$ denotes a prediction set for test variable $X_t$.